Table of Contents:

 sdkwhich should contain

-The manifest should be located under a new subfolder named
+As described in Layout, the manifest should be located under a new

-The application is generated by executing the following command:
+The application is built by executing the following command:

 The current implementation is a technology preview and it is expected to stabilize during the release cycles leading to the v2022 stable release.
 The prototype is already available in Apertis as documented here, but it may be subject to potentially incompatible changes during the upstream review process.